Outflows from GRB hosts are ubiquitous: Kinematics of z<0.3 GRB-SN hosts resolved with FLAMES: Results of the individual hosts

-\cite{Guseva11} claim some small excess emission beyond the broad-narrow profile fit at $\sim$ --400 km\,s$^{-1}$ and +350 km\,s$^{-1}$ in all bright emission lines of H$\alpha$, H$\beta$ and [OIII].
-In Fig. \ref{fig:031203_highvcomp} we therefore plot a zoom of H$\alpha$ in the three regions studied in Fig. \ref{fig:031203_Hafits} and the extraction of the central 5x4 spaxels used for the comparison with the X-shooter spectra in the last paragraph.
-We are not able to recover the excess emission at --400 km\,s$^{-1}$ but we do see emission redwards of the broad emission component at 200 -- 300 km\,s$^{-1}$ in all regions, coincident with the excess emission in the X-shooter spectra (right panel).
-In some spectra this emission even looks like a relatively narrow extra component in the red wing.
+\cite{Guseva11} claim excess emission beyond the broad-narrow profile at $\sim$ --400 km\,s$^{-1}$ and +350 km\,s$^{-1}$ in H$\alpha$, H$\beta$ and [O{\sc\,iii}].
+In Fig. \ref{fig:031203_highvcomp} we plot a zoom of H$\alpha$ in the three regions studied in Fig. \ref{fig:031203_Hafits} and the extraction of the central 5$\times$4 spaxels (see last paragraph).
+We are not able to recover the excess emission at --400 km\,s$^{-1}$ but we do see emission redward of the broad emission component at 200 -- 300 km\,s$^{-1}$ in all regions, coincident with the excess emission in the X-shooter spectra (right panel).
+In some spectra this emission even looks like a narrow extra component in the red wing.
 Surprisingly, this component has the highest relative strength compared to the rest of the line in the ``narrow region'' with the lowest contribution of the broad component.
 In this region, we also clearly see an extra ``shoulder'' in the blue wing of H$\alpha$ at --150 to --200 km\,s$^{-1}$, also apparent in the X-shooter spectra plotted in Fig. \ref{fig:031203_highvcomp} (right top panel in the figure) but not in the fit shown in \citet{Guseva11}, probably due to smoothing of the spectra.
-The reason for not detecting it in the other regions might be that this extra component is blended with the broad component due to its larger FWHM in those regions.
+The reason for not detecting it in other regions might be that this extra component is blended with the broad component due to its higher line width in those regions.